Tanjmaxalb/telnet-client/README.md

 # telnet-client
-Tiny telnet client for sending commands to remove server.
+Tiny telnet client for sending commands to remote server.
 Client does passing authorization and parsing of command result.

 ## Example of usage